-Anna is from New York, and grew up working with children in a variety of settings and capacities.
-After graduating from Williams College, she began teaching in a Washington, D.C., charter school.
+After growing up in New York and graduating from Williams College, Anna began teaching in a Washington, D.C., charter school.
 In 2006, she moved to Mexico City, where she earned her Master’s Degree from the SUNY Buffalo program for International Educators.
 In her six years in Mexico, Anna developed and implemented the first Art program at the Early Childhood Center of the American School Foundation.
-There, she discovered a true passion for working with children and teachers on interdisciplinary, inquiry based art projects, and cultivated an interest in academic leadership and collaborative curriculum design.
-In 2012, she began work at the American International School Foundation in Freetown, Sierra Leone.
-There, she taught fourth and fifth grade Humanities.
+There, she discovered a passion for working with children and teachers on interdisciplinary, inquiry based art projects, and cultivated an interest in academic leadership and collaborative curriculum design.
+In 2012, she began work at the American International School Foundation in Freetown, Sierra Leone, where she taught fourth and fifth grade Humanities.
 As Early Childhood and Primary School coordinator, she oversaw an international faculty and staff of thirty, guiding them through an extensive curriculum review and redevelopment process that culminated in a globally minded, progressive curriculum for grades preschool – 8.

 Tanya is a native New Yorker and a graduate of Sarah Lawrence College, where she studied Filmmaking and Japanese.
 Over the past several years, she's held administrative and operational roles in a number of organizations, including Banfield Animal Clinic and SeeThink Films.
-Last year, Tanya returned from a two year stint in Japan, where she taught English Language lessons to children of all ages in a variety of school settings.
+In 2015 Tanya returned from a two-year stint in Japan, where she taught English Language lessons to children of all ages in a variety of school settings.
 In addition to teaching in Japan, she organized charity events for local child welfare centers.
 Most recently, at Ark Media, Tanya coordinated production and provided research support for a documentary television project.
 She joined Red Hook Playgroup in 2016.